-- The risk for diabetes based on levels of glycemia is a continuum.
-Therefore, there is no lower glycemic threshold at which risk clearly begins. - The categorical clinical states pre-diabetes, IFG and IGT fail to capture the continuum of risk, and they are being phased out of use as HbA1c measurements replace glucose measurements for diagnosis. - Those with HbA1c levels below the threshold for diabetes, but ≥ 42mmol/mol should receive demonstrably effective preventive interventions.
+- The risk for diabetes based on levels of glycemia is a continuum; therefore, there is no lower glycemic threshold at which risk clearly begins. - The categorical clinical states pre-diabetes, IFG, and IGT fail to capture the continuum of risk and will be phased out of use as HbA1c measurements replace glucose measurements. - Those with HbA1c levels below the threshold for diabetes but ≥6.0% should receive demonstrably effective preventive interventions.
 Those with HbA1c below this range may still be at risk and, depending on the presence of other diabetes risk factors, may also benefit from prevention efforts.